spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/hiring/interviewing/index.html.md

 1. What is your current location and do you have any plans to relocate? (relevant in context of compensation, country-hiring guidelines, and in case an offer would be made)
 1. Do you require visa sponsorship or a work/study permit to work for GitLab?
 Or do you require the work permit to be transferred to GitLab?
 If the answer is yes, we will not be able to proceed, [unless you currently hold a work permit in the Netherlands](/handbook/people-group/visas/#dutch-work-permits).
 You can refer to the [Visa and Sponsorship](/handbook/people-group/visas/#visas-and-sponsorhip) handbook section for further clarity.
 1. What is the notice period you would need if you were hired?
 1. Is this salary range in line with your expectations?
 At GitLab, we are committed to paying competitively and equitably.
 Therefore, we set our offers based on market pay rather than a candidate's pay history.
 We walk through the [Compensation Calculator](https://comp-calculator.gitlab.net/) with each candidate so that we can address any gaps in expectations early on.
-Only candidates who are in the screening stage or later can access our [compensation calculator](https://comp-calculator.gitlab.net/) by following `applicants sign up`.
+Only candidates who are in the team interview stage or later can access our [compensation calculator](https://comp-calculator.gitlab.net/) by following `applicants sign up`.
 1. Do you know how GitLab will employ you in the country you’re based?
 (As GitLab keeps growing rapidly it is important to share how we can employ people in each country.
 We should redirect the candidates to the [Contracts and International Expansion](/handbook/people-group/employment-solutions/) page and go through it with them.)

 At the end of the screening call, the recruiter will tell you what the next steps will be, if any.
 There should be time for you to ask any questions you may have.